 Jeff Emerson - Director - Teacher

 Jeff is a Reiki Master with an E-RYT500 and is the author of Unfolding the Lotus, Working the Fourth Step through the Chakra System.
 Jeff is the founder of True Freedom Recovery Yoga, one of the world's first 200-hour teaching programs for people in 12-Step Recovery.
-Jeff is a member of long-term recovery with 24 years clean.
+Jeff is a member of long-term recovery with over 25 years clean.
 Jeff has taught meditation in halfway houses, prisons, homeless shelters, 12 step conventions, and juvenile detention centers.

 Jeff is the co-founder of , A Policy for Caring Inc., the parent organization of True Freedom Recovery yoga - dedicated to yoga, meditation, and the recovery process.
 Jeff has been practicing yoga and meditation for over 30 years and has been imparting his wisdom and sharing his gift with people from all walks of life for the last decade.